-In the new book “AgeProof: Living Longer Without Running Out of Money or Breaking a Hip,” the authors look at the parallels between health and wealth, and how to better preserve both as we age.
-Written by the Today Show’s financial expert Jean Chatzky and the Cleveland Clinic’s chief wellness officer Dr. Michael Roizen, “AgeProof” confronts the harsh realities of growing old, with proven strategies for maximizing our physical and financial resources.
+In the book “AgeProof: Living Longer Without Running Out of Money or Breaking a Hip,” the authors look at the parallels between health and wealth, and how to better preserve both as we age.
+Written by the Today Show’s financial expert Jean Chatzky and Cleveland Clinic chief wellness officer Dr. Michael Roizen, “AgeProof” confronts the harsh realities of growing old, with proven strategies for maximizing our physical and financial resources.

 Where Health and Wealth Meet